 The constellation of Orion has several large stellar nurseries.
-The Horsehead and Flame Nebula is part of the Orion Molecular Cloud Complex, which is a star-forming region.
+The Horsehead and Flame Nebula are part of the Orion Molecular Cloud Complex, a star-forming region.

 The Flame Nebula has a cluster of several hundred newborn stars at its center.
 The Flame Nebula is a magnitude 10 and about 1350 light-years away.